 ThinkerAnalytix and the Harvard Department of Philosophy are pleased to offer:

-In this workshop, we introduce argument mapping, a powerful tool for engaging the most controversial issues.
-We will teach you to expose the hidden structure of arguments to reveal unstated premises and weak support relationships.
+In this workshop, we introduce argument mapping, a powerful tool for helping students discuss controversial issues with precision and care.
+We will teach you to expose the hidden structure of arguments to reveal unstated assumptions and faulty reasoning.

-Much like practicing scales for piano or jump-shots for basketball, learning to map arguments makes students more precise, confident thinkers across disciplines.
-Research from top universities shows that argument mapping improves students’ writing and analytical reasoning abilities.
+When students learn to map arguments, they become more precise, confident thinkers.
+Research from top universities shows that practice with argument mapping improves students’ writing and critical thinking skills.

 Participants will leave this workshop with classroom activities, lesson plans, assessments, and other resources to improve the rigor and precision of students’ writing and to make class discussions more focused and constructive.